NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 # My-Mini-Py-Scripts
 Mini python Scripts

-In this repository I'll stack tiny scripts, that has no bigger projects.
-It will mainly be automation of command lines and small programs.
+In this repository I'll stack tiny scripts, command lines automation, small programs, practices, and exercices that are not part of a bigger projects,  or not big enough to have it's own project repository.

 ----------------------------
 ## TOOLS: